Colton-Crosby/bookbot/README.md

 # BookBot
 BookBot is my first project!

 BookBot is an automated tool designed to help you manage and organize your book collection.
-It provides features such as adding, removing, and searching for books in your library.

 ## Features

-- **Add Books**: Easily add new books to your collection.
-- **Remove Books**: Remove books that you no longer need.
-- **Search Books**: Quickly find books by title, author, or genre.
-- **List Books**: Display all books in your collection.
+Currently only works on provided book, Frankenstein.
+Counts every word in the document, converts all words to lowercase and counts the number of times each is found and returns it in a report.

 ## Installation